 - Core curriculum.
 Intensive core curriculum didactic course in all areas of diagnostic microbiology.

-To support your didactic experience, you have access to Mayo Clinic's medical library as well as the learning resources available in the fellows' resource room, where individual desks and computers are provided for each trainee.
+To support your educational experience, you have access to Mayo Clinic's medical library as well as the learning resources available in the fellows' resource room, where individual desks and computers are provided for each trainee.

 - Assisting in the resolution of laboratory problems